intel/he-toolkit/README.md

 ```

 This will build the toolkit project with the default settings.
 The toolkit will
-download and build all three HE libraries automatically with HEXL enabled.
+download and build all three HE libraries automatically with Intel HE Acceleration Library enabled.

 **Note:** You will be responsible for installing all of the required
 [dependencies](#dependencies).